Holy Land Pilgrimage - March 7, 2022

 Our pilgrimage begins today as we depart on our flight to Israel.
 Meals and drinks served aloft.

-Today begins at the top of the Mount of Olives with a panoramic view of Jerusalem.
-We will visit two churches located on the mount: The Church of the Pater Noster where Jesus taught His disciples how to pray the “Our Father” and the Ascension Chapel, the site where Jesus ascended into Heaven.
+We will take a morning drive to the top of the Mount of Olives for a panoramic view of Jerusalem and visit two churches located on the mount: the Church of the Pater Noster where Jesus taught His disciples how to pray the “Our Father” and Ascension Chapel, the site where Jesus ascended into Heaven.
 Descend the mount on the path Christ walked on the “Palm Sunday Road” to Dominus Flevit, where He wept over Jerusalem and her future destruction.
 Then enter into the Garden of Gethsemane where Christ had His agony and was betrayed.
-Keep watch with Christ and pray in the Church of All Nations at the Rock of Agony, the very rock where Christ prayed and sweated blood before He was to be crucified.
+Here we will pray in the Church of All Nations at the Rock of Agony, the very rock Christ prayed at and sweated blood before He was crucified.
 In the afternoon, we drive to Ein Karem, one of the most beautiful sites in the New City of Jerusalem where St. John the Baptist was born.
-Pray at the Visitation Church where Mary proclaimed her service to God in her Magnificat prayer, before returning to Jerusalem.
+Marvel at the Visitation Church where Mary proclaimed her service to God in her Magnificat prayer and pray the Magnificat together in this holy site.

-An exciting and full-packed day awaits us as we explore Jerusalem further.
+An exciting and jam-packed day awaits us as we explore Jerusalem further.
 We enter the Old City of Jerusalem through St. Stephen’s Gate to visit the Church of St. Anne, where the Blessed Virgin Mary was born.
-Afterwards is the Pool of Bethesda, where Jesus healed the paralytic man.
-We will continue to see Pilate’s Judgement Hall, the Chapel of Flagellation, the Arch of Ecce Homo, where Pilate said, “Behold the man,” with Jesus standing before the crowds with His crown of thorns and His body torn after His scourging.
-Prayerfully, we will walk the Via Dolorosa to the Church of the Holy Sepulchre and have the opportunity to climb the steps up to Mt.
+Afterwards, see the Pool of Bethesda, where Jesus healed the paralytic man.
+Prayerfully walk the Via Dolorosa to the Church of the Holy Sepulchre and climb the steps up Mt.
 Calvary to pray at the site of the Crucifixion.
-Venerate the site where Jesus’ body was anointed, the tomb where He was buried and rose from the dead, and the Chapel of St. Helena where she found the true cross.
-This afternoon, we travel to Mt.
-Zion, where Christ celebrated the Last Supper in the Upper Room.
-Together we will then journey to the Church of the Dormition, the traditional site where Mary was assumed into heaven.
-Our final stop is at one of the most striking churches in Jerusalem –St. Peter in Gallicantu– that hosts a wide array of art styles.
-A golden rooster sits atop it recalling the place where Peter denied Jesus three times (Matthew 26).
-It was the palace of the high priest Caiaphas, where Jesus was brought to jail after His arrest and kept in the dungeon that sits underneath the Church.
+Venerate the site where Jesus body was anointed, the tomb where He was buried and rose from the dead and the Chapel of St. Helena where she found the true cross.
+This afternoon we travel to Mt.
+Zion, where Christ celebrated the Last Supper in the Upper Room and instituted the Sacrament of the Eucharist.
+Together we journey to pray the rosary at Dormition Abbey, the traditional site where Mary was assumed into heaven.
+Our final stop is at one of the most striking churches in Jerusalem –St. Peter in Gallicantu.
+A golden rooster sits atop, recalling the place where Peter denied Jesus three times (Matthew 26).
+This was the site of the palace of the high priest Caiaphas, where Jesus was brought to jail after His arrest and kept in the dungeon that sits underneath the Church.

-Our time pondering the wonder and awe of the Holy Land comes to an end as we arrive back in the United States following our overnight flight from Tel Aviv.
+Our time pondering the wonder and awe of the Holy Land comes to an end.
+We catch our return flight home from Tel Aviv.

 - Daily Mass at holy sites

-- Roundtrip economy airfare from Memphis to Tel Aviv on United Airlines
+- Roundtrip economy airfare from Chicago O’Hare to Tel Aviv on Austrian Airlines

 - Porterage of one piece of luggage at airports and hotels